A Typical RMA Track Day

 - 8.40am – Drivers briefing – attendance is mandatory for all non members

 - 9.20am – Circuit opens, where after we will endeavour to operate the day with an open pit lane allowing unlimited access to all participants, however we reserve the right to run sessions if the circuit length relative to the number of participants, potential speed differentials or weather conditions dictate that sessions would be in the best interest of safety.
+Track would go live now if familiarisation laps were added.

 - 1.00 -2.00pm - We would usually have a break for lunch.

-- 5.00pm – Circuit closes, earlier during winter hours due to restricted daylight
+- 5.00pm – Circuit closes, earlier during winter hours due to restricted daylight.

 Instruction on RMA Events